EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 Stealth is meaningless if the process crashes.

 True operational viability comes from **predictable survival**, not clever minimalism.
-Assembly does not forgive assumptions—it forces every edge case into the open.
+Assembly does not forgive assumptions — it forces every edge case into the open.

 ### Error Handling Is Explicit